digital-asset/daml/docs/README.md

 To live-preview the docs, run `scripts/live-preview.sh`.
 The script accepts two flags:

-- `--pdf` includes the PDF documentation
+- `--pdf` includes the PDF documentation,
-- `--gen` includes the generated documentation
+- `--gen` includes the generated documentation.

 Note that neither PDF, nor generated docs will benefit from live updates.
 To update generated docs or PDF docs, quit the preview script with CTRL+C and start it again.

 ### Style conventions